aphanotus/bread/ciriola.md

 ### Procedure

 - [ ] Dissolve the yeast in water at room temperature.
-- [ ] Add the flour, sifting in the whole wheat flour to remove bran, and knead the dough.
+- [ ] Add the flour and knead the dough.
 - [ ] Rest for 12 to 18 hours at about 65°F, covered with a damp cloth.
 - [ ] To make the dough, add the next amount of water, flour and salt.
-Again, sift in the whole wheat flour.
 - [ ] Mix into a uniform dough.
 - [ ] Rest for 1 hour, covered with a damp cloth.
 - [ ] Measure out 100-g rolls.